silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 **The constitutional part** is the criteria themselves.
 Communication that runs on a different protocol, senses tuned to a different setting, a mind that works by depth rather than breadth.
 Present from the start.
 Not anybody's doing, not curable, and genuinely disabling in a world built to other specifications - I am not going to soften that, and the whole of Part 2 depends on it being real.

 **The co-occurring part** is the set of conditions that travel alongside at elevated rates, some of them sharing biological origins with autism rather than being caused by it.
-Lai and colleagues pooled 96 studies and put attention deficit hyperactivity disorder at 28%, anxiety disorders at 20%, sleep-wake disorders at 13%, and depressive disorders at 11% - all well above general population rates. [^22]
+Lai and colleagues pooled 96 studies and put attention deficit hyperactivity disorder (ADHD) at 28%, anxiety disorders at 20%, sleep-wake disorders at 13%, and depressive disorders at 11% - all well above general population rates. [^22][^22a]

 **The acquired part** is what happens to a person who lives as the first thing, in a world arranged for neither.
 Anxiety built from being wrong-footed daily.
 Depression built from failing at things everybody else finds automatic.
 Burnout.
 Trauma.
 Botha and Frost's minority stress work is precisely about this route: harm arriving through social position rather than through neurology. [^23]